 Yes.
 An application for financial aid, also called a campership, is available.
 Camperships are awarded based on need to girls living within our Council geographic borders.
-Applications are reviewed by a volunteer committee once a month.To apply for financial aid, complete the application, a camp registration card and submit with the $50 deposit.
+Applications are reviewed by a volunteer committee once a month.To apply for financial aid, complete the application, a camp registration form and submit with the $50 deposit.
 Call the office 888.474.9686 with any questions or for further assistance in applying.

 Every day at camp is different and special because at Girl Scout camp, campers work with their counselors to make decisions and create their own experience!
 Camp will include many traditional activities like swimming, boating, arts and crafts, hiking, cooking over a fire, camping out, games and sports, and so much more.
 You will spend most of the day with your unit – a small group of girls who selected the same program and are of similar age – and your own counselors.
 As a team, you will work together to create a fun, exciting and safe session like no other!

 Questions about resident camp?
-Contact Carrie at 888.4749686 ext.
-147 or email email@example.com.
+Contact Karen at 888.4749686 ext.
+4114 or email email@example.com.
 For information about day camp, contact Jess at 888.474.9686 ext.
-173 or firstname.lastname@example.org.
+4173 or firstname.lastname@example.org.

-No. We accept registrations up until the start of each program.
+No. We accept registrations up until two weeks before the start of camp if space is available.
 There are still spaces in many of our programs.
-Click on the "Click here to register" button to see the online calendar and which programs are still open.
+Click on the "Register Online" button to see the online calendar and which programs are still open.
 See you at camp!

 No, the overnights at day camp are optional.
-Each day camp runs their overnight differently.
+Each day camp runs its overnight differently.
 When you receive your parent packet you will get the specific information for the camp your camper will be attending.

 Yes.
 All buses have trained staff members who ride with the girls and sing songs to help the girls have fun during the ride.

 Yes.
 We recommend that you pack her a lunch larger than what you normally pack for school, as she will be very active throughout the day.
 Your camper's unit may cook lunch one day, in that case she would come home with a note the day before letting you know that you do not need to pack her a lunch.
 Camp Abenaki-Mascoma campers will eat in the dining hall and will not need a daily lunch.